-On a high level, DVT splits up responsibilities and ownership for entities running validator nodes.
-Currently, each validator node is managed by a single private key.
+On a high level, DVT splits up responsibilities and ownership for entities running Ethereum's validator nodes.
+Without DVT, each validator node is managed by a single private key.
 This means that the key owner can make unilateral decisions, even if they are not in the best interests of the network.

 DVT enables key sharing to distribute this ownership.
 Instead of relying on a single point of failure, validator private keys are split into roles responsible for different aspects of node management.